dlang/DIPs/DIPs/DIP1xxx-SSS.md

 code that moves a struct from context that is `nothrow`, `@nogc` or `@safe` would result in a compilation error.

 We could force these by decorating `__move_post_blt` itself as `nothrow @nogc @safe`, thus not allowing `opMove` to be defined any other way (we cannot otherwise force `opMove` to be defined any specific way, as it is being defined by the user).
-We chose not to do so because the user might opt not to use, e.g., `@safe` anywhere in her program.
+I chose not to do so because the user might opt not to use, e.g., `@safe` anywhere in her program.
 It would, therefor, not make sense to force her to use it in `opMove`.
 Due to attribute inference on template functions, if all member `opMove`s are, e.g., `@nogc`, D will automatically define `__move_post_blt` as `@nogc`.